E14

 Safety first: Isolate power.
 Condensate is mildly acidic; wear gloves and eye protection.

-• Inspect condensate trap: Locate the plastic condensate trap under the heat exchanger.
-Remove and clean it, flushing out sludge and debris.
+- Inspect condensate trap: Locate the plastic condensate trap under the heat exchanger.
+Remove and clean it, flushing out any sludge and debris.
 Refill with clean water before refitting.

-• Check discharge pipe: Follow the condensate pipe to its termination.
+- Check discharge pipe: Follow the condensate pipe to its termination.
 Ensure it is not frozen, kinked, or blocked.
-Thaw frozen sections gently with warm cloths, not open flame.
+Thaw frozen sections gently with warm cloths, not an open flame.

-• Verify pipe slope: Ensure the pipe runs with a continuous fall to the drain.
-Correct any sagging sections that can trap water.
+- Verify pipe slope: Ensure the pipe runs with a continuous fall to the drain.
+Correct any sagging sections that could trap water.

-• Test level sensor: If fitted, check the condensate level sensor or float switch for free movement and clean it.
-Replace if stuck or damaged.
+- Test level sensor: If fitted, check the condensate level sensor or float switch for free movement and clean it.
+Replace it if stuck or damaged.

 When to call a professional: If the condensate system is internal to the boiler or requires re-routing, contact a heating engineer.